3 Regiment Army Air Corps: Deployments

-Exercise CRIMSON STORM was a two week training exercise that took place in February 2006.
+Exercise CRIMSON STORM was a two-week training exercise that took place in February 2006.
 Initial training for this exercise took place at the Stanford Training Area (STANTA).
 After initial training, the regiment relocated to Keevil Airfield from which it launched mock raids and reconnaissance (recces) missions onto Bodmin Moor.
-During this exercise, the regiment also conducted fighting in built-up areas (FIBUA) training on Salibury plain.
+During this exercise, the regiment also conducted fighting in built-up areas (FIBUA) training on Salisbury Plain.